IliasMAOUDJ/dataset_gen/ReadMe.md

 The code provided uses CAD objects (.stl extension).
 It uses background images similar to ground truth data and synthetic object with a technique inspired by https://arxiv.org/abs/1708.01642

-THe dataset generated is used for a training on Mask_RCNN (https://github.com/matterport/Mask_RCNN).
+The dataset generated is used for a training on Mask_RCNN (https://github.com/matterport/Mask_RCNN).
 It is still under Work In Progress.

+#TODO:
+    - Add requirements
+    - Create a config file (YAML) to enable more customization on the dataset

 ## Installation